ocaml-community/ocaml-mariadb/README.md

 ## Installation

-OCaml-MariaDB requires MariaDB's client library version 5.5.21 or greater or the C connector library version 2.1.0 or greater.
+OCaml-MariaDB requires MariaDB's client library version 5.5.21 or greater or the C connector library version 2.1.0 or greater (but version 3.0.0 or greater is recommended).
 If your distribution has these already packaged those versions, simply install either package.
 For example, on Debian or Ubuntu, run

 ```sh
 # apt-get install libmariadbclient-dev